The Walt Disney Company (NYSE:DIS) Stock Holdings Lifted by BNC Wealth Management LLC

-BNC Wealth Management LLC raised its stake in The Walt Disney Company (NYSE:DIS) by 15.7% during the 4th quarter, according to its most recent Form 13F filing with the SEC.
-The institutional investor owned 10,556 shares of the entertainment giant’s stock after buying an additional 1,433 shares during the period.
-The Walt Disney makes up about 1.2% of BNC Wealth Management LLC’s investment portfolio, making the stock its 24th largest holding.
-BNC Wealth Management LLC’s holdings in The Walt Disney were worth $1,913,000 as of its most recent filing with the SEC.
+BNC Wealth Management LLC raised its position in shares of The Walt Disney Company (NYSE:DIS) by 15.7% during the 4th quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The firm owned 10,556 shares of the entertainment giant’s stock after purchasing an additional 1,433 shares during the quarter.
+The Walt Disney accounts for 1.2% of BNC Wealth Management LLC’s investment portfolio, making the stock its 24th biggest holding.
+BNC Wealth Management LLC’s holdings in The Walt Disney were worth $1,913,000 at the end of the most recent quarter.

-Other hedge funds and other institutional investors also recently bought and sold shares of the company.
-Advanced Research Investment Solutions LLC raised its stake in The Walt Disney by 50.9% during the 4th quarter.
-Advanced Research Investment Solutions LLC now owns 163 shares of the entertainment giant’s stock valued at $30,000 after purchasing an additional 55 shares during the period.
-Sterling Investment Management Inc. raised its stake in The Walt Disney by 1.0% during the 4th quarter.
-Sterling Investment Management Inc. now owns 6,041 shares of the entertainment giant’s stock valued at $1,095,000 after purchasing an additional 58 shares during the period.
-Successful Portfolios LLC raised its stake in The Walt Disney by 0.6% during the 4th quarter.
-Successful Portfolios LLC now owns 9,648 shares of the entertainment giant’s stock valued at $1,748,000 after purchasing an additional 60 shares during the period.
-Good Life Advisors LLC raised its stake in The Walt Disney by 0.3% during the 4th quarter.
-Good Life Advisors LLC now owns 24,741 shares of the entertainment giant’s stock valued at $4,486,000 after purchasing an additional 63 shares during the period.
-Finally, Aevitas Wealth Management Inc. raised its stake in The Walt Disney by 3.1% during the 4th quarter.
-Aevitas Wealth Management Inc. now owns 2,116 shares of the entertainment giant’s stock valued at $383,000 after purchasing an additional 64 shares during the period.
+Other large investors have also recently made changes to their positions in the company.
+Flagship Private Wealth LLC acquired a new stake in The Walt Disney during the 4th quarter valued at $27,000.
+Inspire Advisors LLC acquired a new stake in The Walt Disney during the 4th quarter valued at $27,000.
+Kinloch Capital LLC acquired a new stake in The Walt Disney during the 4th quarter valued at $28,000.
+Advanced Research Investment Solutions LLC grew its holdings in shares of The Walt Disney by 50.9% during the 4th quarter.
+Advanced Research Investment Solutions LLC now owns 163 shares of the entertainment giant’s stock valued at $30,000 after acquiring an additional 55 shares in the last quarter.
+Finally, Klaas Financial Asset Advisors LLC purchased a new position in shares of The Walt Disney during the 4th quarter valued at $33,000.
 62.83% of the stock is currently owned by institutional investors.

 DIS has been the topic of several research analyst reports.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell boosted their price target on shares of The Walt Disney from $175.00 to $205.00 and gave the company a “buy” rating in a report on Thursday, January 14th.
-UBS Group boosted their price target on shares of The Walt Disney from $200.00 to $215.00 and gave the company a “buy” rating in a report on Wednesday, February 17th.
-Sanford C. Bernstein restated a “neutral” rating and set a $124.00 price target on shares of The Walt Disney in a report on Friday, February 12th.
-The Goldman Sachs Group boosted their price target on shares of The Walt Disney from $211.00 to $225.00 and gave the company a “buy” rating in a report on Friday, February 12th.
-Finally, Loop Capital boosted their price target on shares of The Walt Disney from $190.00 to $230.00 in a report on Friday, February 12th.
+JPMorgan Chase & Co. boosted their price target on shares of The Walt Disney from $210.00 to $220.00 and gave the company an “overweight” rating in a report on Friday, February 12th.
+Truist initiated coverage on shares of The Walt Disney in a report on Thursday, December 10th.
+They set a “buy” rating and a $175.00 price target on the stock.
+Argus boosted their price target on shares of The Walt Disney from $200.00 to $225.00 and gave the company a “buy” rating in a report on Wednesday, February 17th.
+UBS Group upped their price objective on shares of The Walt Disney from $200.00 to $215.00 and gave the stock a “buy” rating in a report on Wednesday, February 17th.
+Finally, Deutsche Bank Aktiengesellschaft upped their price objective on shares of The Walt Disney from $185.00 to $222.00 and gave the stock a “buy” rating in a report on Tuesday, February 16th.
 One equities research analyst has rated the stock with a sell rating, eight have given a hold rating and twenty-two have issued a buy rating to the stock.
 The stock presently has an average rating of “Buy” and an average price target of $184.77.

 The Walt Disney (NYSE:DIS) last posted its quarterly earnings results on Wednesday, February 10th.
 The entertainment giant reported $0.32 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.45) by $0.77.
 The Walt Disney had a negative net margin of 4.38% and a positive return on equity of 4.05%.
 The firm had revenue of $16.25 billion during the quarter, compared to analyst estimates of $15.84 billion.
-On average, equities research analysts predict that The Walt Disney Company will post 1.69 EPS for the current year.
+On average, equities analysts anticipate that The Walt Disney Company will post 1.69 earnings per share for the current fiscal year.

-In related news, CFO Christine M. Mccarthy sold 4,139 shares of the stock in a transaction dated Friday, January 15th.
-The shares were sold at an average price of $173.00, for a total value of $716,047.00.
-Following the completion of the transaction, the chief financial officer now owns 156,984 shares of the company’s stock, valued at $27,158,232.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+In other news, CFO Christine M. Mccarthy sold 4,139 shares of the firm’s stock in a transaction that occurred on Friday, January 15th.
+The shares were sold at an average price of $173.00, for a total transaction of $716,047.00.
+Following the completion of the sale, the chief financial officer now owns 156,984 shares of the company’s stock, valued at $27,158,232.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
 Also, Chairman Robert A. Iger sold 120,946 shares of the firm’s stock in a transaction that occurred on Monday, March 8th.
 The stock was sold at an average price of $200.82, for a total transaction of $24,288,375.72.
 Following the sale, the chairman now directly owns 1,227,381 shares of the company’s stock, valued at approximately $246,482,652.42.
 The disclosure for this sale can be found here.
 Insiders sold 1,367,269 shares of company stock valued at $251,173,842 in the last three months.
 Company insiders own 0.31% of the company’s stock.

 About The Walt Disney